-

 Millets – The Superfood of Our Ancestors

-Post Views: 1,801 Food history, especially in India, will be incomplete without the mention of millets.
+Food history, especially in India, will be incomplete without the mention of millets.
 Millet is not a single grain but a group of small-seeded annual grasses belonging to the Poaceae family.
 There is mention of millets in the Indian Sanskrit text Yajurveda’s verses- of foxtail millet (priyangava), proso millet (aanava), and Barnyard millet (shyaamaka).
 This indicates that millet culture and consumption have been prevalent since the Indian Bronze Age (3300 BC to 1200 BC).
 Until 50 years ago, millets were the major crops grown in India.
-But with the onset of the Green Revolution in the 1960s, the popularity of rice and wheat grew, and millets became…
+But with the onset of the Green Revolution in the 1960s, the popularity of rice and wheat grew, and millets became less known.
+The…

 -

-Common Challenges-pregnancy, Nutrition Pregnancy, Mommies, Nutrition-mom, Post-Pregnancy, First Trimester, Second Trimester, Third Trimester
+Common Challenges-pregnancy, First Trimester, Mommies, Nutrition Pregnancy, Nutrition-mom, Post-Pregnancy, Second Trimester, Third Trimester

 Gastric complaints during Pregnancy – How to deal with them?

-Post Views: 501 Gastric discomfort is one of the common concerns during pregnancy.
+Gastric discomfort is one of the common concerns during pregnancy.
 Gastric problems can range from mild discomfort to painful cramps in the abdomen.
 These can be attributed to hormonal changes during pregnancy and diet.
 In addition, some women may already have gastrointestinal (GI) conditions that can deteriorate during pregnancy and may need specific attention.
 Why does pregnancy cause gastric discomfort?
 Nausea and vomiting, diarrhoea, bloating, and constipation are common issues during pregnancy.
 Your body naturally creates more progesterone (a hormone that helps sustain pregnancy) when you are pregnant to help develop your unborn child.
-Unfortunately, these elevated hormone levels also relax all the muscles in your body,…
+Unfortunately, these elevated hormone levels also relax all the muscles in your body, including the intestinal…

 -